slashmo/CODE-devops-workshop/README.md

-# CODE DevOps Workshop: Clouds, Containers, CI/CD and You!
+# CODE DevOps Workshop: Clouds, Containers and CI/CD
 ## Summary
 This workshop will be a mixture of interactive learning and hands-on practical work, so come prepared to get your hands dirty!
 In this workshop we will:
 * Use Amazon Web Services (AWS) to launch and use compute resources in the Cloud